 - Supply and install an external weatherproof splitter.
 The dimensions can be found in Table 3 - Typical Service Installation Chart on page 25.
-See Section 6 - Metering for more information - Make accommodations for instrument rated metering for all service points over 200A.
-Please contact the Meter Shop at 306-975-2414 option 4 for more information.
+See Figure 8A - Commercial & Industrial Connections greater than 200A for more information. - Make accommodations for instrument rated metering for all service points over 200A.
+See Section 6 - Metering, also contact the Meter Shop at 306-975-2414 option 4 for more information.